-Selected high school students from metro-Boston build technical knowledge, lab techniques, research-based thinking and professional skills over eight weeks to prepare them for paid summer internships in academic labs and life science companies.
+Selected high school students can build technical knowledge, lab techniques, research-based thinking and professional skills over eight weeks to prepare them for post-secondary academic pursuits and careers in life science companies.
+Students who complete this program earn a $500 stipend.

 Want more information?